binarydev/dreamcatcher/README.md

 Includes a Dockerfile for running the microservice in an easy, headless, and isolated manner.
 The image uses the binarydev/docker-ubuntu-with-xvfb:latest base image, which can be recreated from [this Dockerfile](https://github.com/binarydev/docker-ubuntu-with-xvfb).

+Please note, the server.js file unmounts and deletes /dev/shm in order to replace it with a larger 1GB shared memory mount

 # Installation with Docker

 ### Step 1: Acquire the image